 Signs

-Possible splitting or cracking of insulators.
-An incorrect electrode gap setting technique can also lead to crushing of the insulator head.
-All this can lead to piston damage.
+It is possible that the insulators will split or crack.
+Incorrect method of setting the interelectrode gap can also lead to crushing of the insulator head.
+All this can lead to damage to the piston.

 Recommendations

-Make sure the gasoline meets the requirements of the engine.
+Make sure the gasoline meets the engine requirements.
 Be careful when setting gaps on new spark plugs.
-Avoid motor overload (operation at low speeds at wide open throttle).
+Avoid overloading the engine (low rev operation with wide open throttle).

 Spotted deposits